-- You might notice that your child uses her bowels at a certain time of the day, so try putting her on the potty at this time.
+- You might notice that your child uses his bowels at a certain time of the day, so try putting him on the potty at this time.
 This doesn’t work for all children – true toilet training begins when the child is aware of the sensation of doing a wee or poo and is interested in learning the process.

 - Teach your child some words associated with going to the toilet – for example, you might want to teach her words like ‘wee’, ‘poo’ and ‘I need to go’.

 Basic steps for toilet training

 - Choose a start day, perhaps when you have no plans to leave the house.